Sunday, September 22, 2019

 To be perfectly honest, at the time I wasn't particularly concerned about storm damage here, and neither were most people in the Piedmont area of the state.
 Chester, South Carolina is about a four hour drive from Charleston.
 The idea that a coastal weather system having any really large impact on this part of the state was largely dismissed by most at the time.

-Despite this there were still a number of people, including my grandparents, stocking up and being prepared just in case the hurricane caused rain damage at the least, or tornadoes at the worst.
+including my grandparents, stocking up and being prepared just in case the hurricane caused rain damage at the least, or tornadoes at the worst.
 The grocery stores were crowded and being sold out of various food stuff, like it usually is whenever a winter storm was expected.

 I also vaguely remember how unusually busy the roads were, particularly US 321.
 Many people in the Lowcountry were evacuating inland to Charlotte and other places in North Carolina to wait out the storm.

-In case of tornadoes, or really bad thunderstorms, the safest place in our old home was the hallway, which had no open windows and a closet space where my Grandpa Billy put down several mattresses and blankets to use as shields against shattered glass, or other debris.
+In case of tornadoes, or really bad thunderstorms, the safest place in our old home was the hallway, which had no open windows and a closet space where my Grandpa Billy (Lord rest his soul!) put down several mattresses and blankets to use as shields against shattered glass, or other debris.
 Those probably would not have provided serious protection if a tornado had struck and torn the house apart, though any little bit was enough to reassure me and my then 11 year old sister, Olivia.

-I remember thinking that the storm might mean we might get the day off school the next day since my grandpa had already called his work and told them he wouldn't be able to make his third shift job that evening -- turned out the plant he worked at closed down for the night because half the workers did the same.
-I had just started junior high (that's middle school for you folks today -- and yeah saying that kinda ages me, huh?) and our social studies class was doing hurricane charts following the progress of Hugo as it hit Puerto Rico about a week earlier and made its way towards us.
+I remember thinking that the storm might mean we'd get the day off school the next day since my grandpa had already called his work and told them he wouldn't be able to make his third shift job that evening -- turned out the plant he worked at closed down for the night because half the workers did the same.
+I'd just started junior high (that's middle school for you folks today -- and yeah saying that kinda ages me, huh?) and our social studies class was doing hurricane charts following the progress of Hugo as it hit Puerto Rico about a week earlier and made its way towards us.

 That night we sat in the living room staying up well past bedtime watching the news about the incoming hurricane and projections.
 We'd also brought in our two outside dogs.
 Outside the wind was starting to pick up and the sky was getting cloudy.
 I remember going out into the backyard at least one time and watching in fascination as the trees began to bend at the top a little.
 I closed my eyes letting the cool air blow my face and hair, listening to the sounds of the trees being bent by then 40 mph winds.